University of Winchester Libraries

 Hot and cold drinks with lids are permitted in the Library.
 Cold food can be consumed in quiet study areas, but not hot or smelly food.
 Please use bins around the building to dispose of rubbish and be careful not to damage to books and electrical equipment.
 Any mess or spillages should be reported to a member of staff.

 The library has a fining system for overdue books.
 Please check your Receipt or Library Account for due dates.
-The Library sends e-mail reminders before and after this date.
+The Library sends an email notice if your items are recalled.
 If your book runs overdue you will incur charges as follows:

 50p an hour (max. £20)

-Fines should be paid immediately, fines over a certain amount will prevent you borrowing.
-This will prevent you from borrowing items from us.
-Fines can be paid on the self-service kiosks using cash or a credit/debit card if fines over £2.00.
-Unpaid fines may also prevent you from attending graduation
+Fines should be paid immediately; fines over a certain amount will prevent you borrowing items from us.
+Fines can be paid on the self-service kiosks using a card.

-We encourage all students to renew their books or return them to us in order to avoid incurring these charges.
-If you experience any difficulty renewing your items, contact the library either by phone or email.
-If there are extenuating circumstances that may prevent you from returning or renewing your items on time please contact the library immediately.
+We encourage all students to monitor their library accounts or return items to us to avoid incurring these charges.
+If there are extenuating circumstances that may prevent you from keeping your account in good order please contact the library immediately by phone or email.
 These fines are in place to prevent valuable study materials from being kept from other users.

 Distance and flexible learners